eliphan/Rails-with-JS/note.md

 users/:user_id/recommendations
   -> This will list all of the user's recommendations.
 User can click on each recommendation to get to the show page for that rec.
      Logged in user can access their own recommendations only.
-     Logged in user can't access other's user recommendations.
-When trying to, user will receive an error.
-     (For example, a user with user_id 5 can't access the recommendations of user_id 1) Not logged in user will be redirect to login page.
+     Not logged in user will be redirect to login page.

 User can access a specific recommendation (show):